doughahn/unofficial-opf-guides/docs/organized-play/2e-boons.md

 ----
 ## Season 3 Backgrounds

-The following backgrounds have thematic ties to eason 3, and are avialable to anyone.
+The following backgrounds have thematic ties to season 3, and are avialable to anyone.
+Per Alex, boons won't be live in the boon store until just before Gen Con, at which point they will be legal.

 ### Muesello’s Student (Uncommon Background)